dnesteryuk/whisperer/README.md

 This command will generate new cassettes and re-generate all existing cassettes for VCR.

-To generate only one particular cassette, you can use this command
+To generate one particular cassette, you can use this command

     $ rake whisperer:cassettes:generate[cassette_builder]